ZGFabian/bj-blog/_posts/en/2020-07-19-linechart.md

 language: en
 ---

 I would like to highlight here the charting capabilities of ggplot, that are based on different layers containing geoms (lines, points, bars, etc).
-There should be an “aesthetic mapping” that describes how variables in the data are mapped to geoms in the basic `ggplot()` declaration.
+There is at least one “aesthetic mapping” that describes how variables in the data are mapped to geoms in the basic `ggplot()` declaration.
 However, additional mappings can be defined in each layers.

 We shall create a line chart, which shows the cumulative daily COVID-19 deaths in Visegrad countries, that are Czechia, Hungary, Poland and Slovakia with R’s ggplot package.